amihaiemil/amihaiemil.github.io/_posts/2020-02-15-solve-github-issues-and-get-cash.md

 **Pay attention**:

 1. **We are not going to discuss estimations.** How much time you spend on the ticket is your business.
-You'll get exactly the amount specified in the bounty, regardless of how much time you spent working;
+You'll get exactly the amount specified in the bounty, regardless of how much time you spent working (please don't freak out, keep reading);
 2. My projects usually have strict Code Quality rules: the build will fail if you don't respect them;
 3. As a rule of thumb, your PRs should not decrease Code Coverage;
 4. If the 10 days passed and I take the Issue away from you, you will not be paid, no matter how much time you already spent on it;